 Note: Teams who serve in construction at the Good Shepherd Center will have opportunity for 2-3 team members to live and serve for 48 hour stretches at the Good Shepherd Children’s Home in order to give our Guatemalan staff members some much needed time off.
 If interested, team leaders should discuss this with field personnel prior to team’s service in order to best prepare for this.

-Multiple (most) teams are needed throughout 2019 to assist in the construction of a planned second cottage for older children, and a small ministry director’s house.
-Both are located on the site of the beautiful Good Shepherd Center, where teams will be housed and prepare meals.
+Multiple teams are needed throughout 2021 to assist in the completion of a second cottage for older children, located on the site of the beautiful Good Shepherd Center, where teams will be housed and prepare meals.
 Teams will have supervision and work with Guatemalans on-site.
 A variety of construction skills are needed.
 Includes $3000 ministry cost per team.
+Note: We will need some teams to make adobe blocks!
+Never made adobe blocks?
+No problem!
+Any team can do it!
+Making these blocks is vital to the success of the rest of the year’s construction.
+We will also need some skilled carpentry teams in April/May.

 Maintenance Teams for Children's Home

-Up to three teams will be needed throughout 2019 to assist with a variety of “home improvement” projects in and around the Good Shepherd Children’s Home facility.
+One or two teams will be needed throughout 2021 to assist with a variety of “home improvement” projects in and around the Good Shepherd Children’s Home facility.
 This could include painting, landscaping, roof sealing, plumbing, gardening, etc. Teams will need to be flexible as to tasks.
 The team will lodge and prepare their meals at the Good Shepherd Center.
 Includes $3000 ministry cost per team.

 Public School Evangelism/Light Construction Team

-One team is needed to provide a two-day evangelistic day camp experience for local school children (similar to VBS).
+One or two teams are needed to provide a two-day evangelistic day camp experience for local school children (similar to VBS).
 Team will also do light construction project at school, such as painting.
 The team will lodge and prepare their meals at the Good Shepherd Center.
 Includes $2000 ministry cost per team.

 Medical / Dental Teams